kaung-minkhant/php-dev-server/README.md

 ### composer.json dependency install
 In order to install dependencies, run `composer-install.sh <interpreter-container-name>`.
 This will install all the dependencies and create **composer.lock** and **vendor** folder in __app__ folder.

+## PHPMyAdmin Dashboard

+The dashboard will be availabe at `127.0.0.1/phpmyadmin`.